-Born in the market town of March in the heart of the black, peaty, Cambridgeshire Fenlands, John is probably best known for watercolour depictions of the wildfowl & wetlands and the dramatic sunsets that are such a feature of that unique part of East Anglian.
+Born in the market town of March in the heart of the rich, black, peaty, Fenlands on the Cambridgeshire and Norfolk border, John is best known for his depictions of the wildfowl & wetlands and the wide skies and dramatic sunsets that are a feature of that unique part of East Anglia

-Being a great admirer of the late Sir Peter Scott, who he describes as 'one of my heroes', John is particularly pleased to have been asked to paint as 'artist in residence' at the Wildfowl & Wetlands Trust very first annual Festival of Swans at Welney in Norfolk in 2002 and throughout the following ten years.
+Being a great admirer of the late Sir Peter Scott, who he describes as 'one of my heroes', John is particularly pleased to have been asked to paint as 'artist in residence' at the Wildfowl & Wetlands Trust very first annual Festival of Swans at Welney in Norfolk back in 2002 and at each event during the following ten years.

-John has an exhibited many times at the Wildfowl & Wetlands Trust, Welney Visitor Centre and will be exhibiting at many new venues and events over the next couple of years.
+John has an exhibited many times at the Wildfowl & Wetlands Trust, Welney Visitor Centre and will be exhibiting at many new venues and events over the next few years.

-The nickname by which he is widely known is, 'The Fenland Artist', and this was coined around 15 years ago by the then WWT reserve manager Darrell Stevens in advertising the first 'festival of Swans' event and appropriately, seems to have stuck.
+The nickname by which he is widely known is, 'The Fenland Artist', and this was coined at the time of that first event by the then WWT reserve manager Darrell Stevens when advertising the 'Festival of Swans' event and appropriately, seems to have stuck.